tjingboem/UDOs/README.md

-    k_Arpeggio.udo - adds stepped oscilations to pitch of the sound (Commodore64 SID-like). k_ArpeggioMini.udo - Arpeggio moves the frequency several times octave-wise, in the rythm of the LFO sampleONCE.udo - ; code from Steven Yi (http://csoundjournal.com/2006winter/encapsulatedInstruments.html), but now implemented as UDO
+    k_Arpeggio.udo - adds stepped oscilations to pitch of the sound (Commodore64 SID-like). k_ArpeggioMini.udo - Arpeggio moves the frequency several times octave-wise, in the rythm of the LFO sampleONCE.udo - ; code from Steven Yi (http://csoundjournal.com/2006winter/encapsulatedInstruments.html), but now implemented as UDO k_checkaudio - checking the audio output or another a-rate signal by converting it to k-rate